 - MyEtherWallet: With a super slick design and easy-to-use interface, MyEtherWallet (or MEW as they like to be called), is a great option for cryptocurrency newbies and pros alike.

 Step 2.
-Find a STORJ exchange
+Find an exchange to buy STORJ

 While it’s possible to earn STORJ by becoming a Node Operator, it’s not the fastest route to ownership, and unless you have a fair few terabytes of spare storage space at your disposal it might take a while to build up your funds.
-So, with that in mind, we recommend you find an exchange and buy some.
+So, with that in mind, we recommend you find an exchange and buy STORJ.

 We managed to find a couple of places that accept fiat currencies (mainly USD) for STORJ, but Bitcoin (BTC) was the most widely accepted currency.

-Our preferred exchanges for STORJ are:
+Our preferred exchanges to buy STORJ are:

 - Binance: As one of the biggest and (in our opinion, anyway) best exchanges online, we usually head straight to Binance when we’re buying cryptocurrencies.